Political Polling: Art Behind the Numbers

 Random digit dialing is the most expensive option but is often best for national samples as it gives everyone with a telephone an equal chance of participating.
-Voter lists are a popular way to reach respondents because they provide certainly that a household is on the voter rolls, and you know things like political affiliation if you are looking to survey say, registered Republicans.
-Internet panels are the most cost-effective way to poll likely voters, but often have limitations for recruiting respondents for an election taking place in a limited geographic area.
+Voter lists are a popular way to reach respondents because they provide certainty that a household is on the voter rolls.
+You know, things like political affiliation if you are looking to survey, say, registered Republicans.
+Internet panels are the most cost-effective way to poll likely voters but often have limitations for recruiting respondents for an election in a limited geographic area.

 Data Collection Methodology

 Once you’ve determined where you’re going to find people to poll, how do you collect all that data?

 Three major methods dominate political polling: live telephone interviews, internet surveys, and interactive voice response polls.

 Cost is a major driver of this choice – telephone polling is the traditional method, but it is the most expensive because of the need to pay for callers to conduct the interviews at phone centers.
 Internet and interactive voice response (IVR) are both less expensive because they are self-directed.
 Internet polling has an advantage as it allows researchers to show respondents stimuli such as candidate videos and advertisements.
-Meanwhile, IVR robocalls provide an easy to way efficiently contact voters for shorter surveys.
+Meanwhile, IVR robocalls provide an easy way to contact voters for shorter surveys efficiently.

-Determining the right number of interviews to conduct is one of the most important decisions in political polling project design.
+Determining the right number of interviews to conduct is one of the most important political polling project design decisions.
 An experienced political pollster can help you decide how to maximize your polling dollars by surveying only the number of respondents you actually need to get accurate answers.